-4.3.1 Scientific report
+5.3.1 Project assignment and activities

-There is large variety in the assignment and activities of internships.
-Your activities may be related to one specific assignment or a project that you should complete during the internship.
+There is large variety in the assignment and activitie - s of internships.
+Your activities may be related to one specific assignment or project that you should complete during the internship.
 In contrast, you may contribute substantially to a coherent set of projects.
 In the latter case, you should select one or two main project or an overarching challenge for which you can take ownership, for which you will be the main responsible person and on which you will write your scientific report.
-This report should demonstrate your competences which means you need to be able to spend sufficient time on it for academic depth.
+This report should demonstrate your competences which means you need to be able to spend sufficient time on it for academic.
 This may include review/use of scientific literature/theories, weigh alternative approaches, reflect critically on choices, etc.